jenschlot/IBM-Bluemix-DevOps-Documentation/reference/deploy/index.md

 Last modified: 4 November 2014

-You can get your code on the web in multiple ways by using IBM DevOps Services, which integrates with IBM® Bluemix™.
+You can get your code on the web in multiple ways by using IBM® DevOps Services, which integrates with IBM® Bluemix™.

 ---
 ##[Manual deployment](#manual)